PaulFDennis/PaulFDEnnis.github.io/MIRA_HR2000_ion_optics_concept.md

 charged particles, Physical Review, 91, 10-17.
 Here we summarise the key aspects of this paper in relation to designing an esa for the existing MIRA instrument.

-The MIRA magnet is an extended geometry design with a sector field of 120$$^\circ$$ and a radius of 250mm giving an effective dispersion equivalent to that of a 500mm radius normal geometry magnetic sector.
+The MIRA magnet is an extended geometry design with a radius of 250 mm and a 120$$^\circ$$ sector field giving an effective dispersion equivalent to that of a 500mm radius normal geometry magnetic sector.
 The magnet has a magnification in the x-y plane of -1